alexcg1/alexcg1.github.io/_posts/2020-06-04-drunken-kirk-spock-almost-slashfic.md

 title: "Almost a Slashfic: Kirk and Spock drinking beer"
 ---

 Script_buddy has done it again.
 Kirk and Spock drinking beer and having awkward conversations about airports.
 You can cut the sexual tension with a knife.
+It's a perfect [slashfic](https://en.wikipedia.org/wiki/Slash_fiction).

-I'm still not quite sure how much of this output is from the Star Trek stuff I'm feeding in to script_buddy, and how much is it just riffing on material from the Internet Movie Scripts Database (which it has been trained on).
+I'm still not quite sure how much of this output is from the Star Trek stuff I'm feeding in to script_buddy, and how much is it just riffing on material from the Internet Movie Scripts Database (which it's been pre-trained on).
 I've written a script to create a more structured version of the Star Trek data and will try feeding that in over the next few days.

 Now, without further ado: